asha8411p/WirelessDT-Thesis/code/pathCalcuation/readme.md

 When the signal travels directly from the source to the receiving point without encountering any obstacles, it is referred to as direct propagation.
 This is the simplest path calculation.

 **Path formula:**
-Let \( S \) be the signal source, \( R \) be the receiving point, and when there are no obstacles in the environment, the signal propagates in a straight line.
+Let \(S\) be the signal source, $R$ be the receiving point, and when there are no obstacles in the environment, the signal propagates in a straight line.
 The distance of this path is:

 $$
 d_{\text{LOS}} = \sqrt{(x_R - x_S)^2 + (y_R - y_S)^2 + (z_R - z_S)^2}